moibra/TheHinduDisableAdblockNotif/README.md

 Add the Chrome Extension [Run Javascript](https://chrome.google.com/webstore/detail/run-javascript/lmilalhkkdhfieeienjbiicclobibjao?hl=en)

-Input the 3 line code from code.js and Save and Run and enable on the newspaper website.
+Input the 3 line code from code.js and Save and Run and enable it on the newspaper's website.